Employee Engagement Investments

 This is another great tactic for building sustainable leaders, or just to ensure the development of existing and new employees.
 Mentor roles are rarely used in most organizations, but those that do have them report massive successes in engagement.
 The CLC study found that an effective mentor increases discretionary effort by 25.5%, allowing employees to feel connected with their company as they begin to learn through the eyes of another.

-Employee engagement strategies should always be an integral part of your HR function.
+Employee engagement strategies should always be an integral part of your people operations function.

 Consider which tactics you think could benefit your company, and revitalize your engagement levels to increase your chances of finding and retaining the right talent.